jscparker/math_packages/README.txt

 directory polynomial/clenshaw contains:

    package Clenshaw:
-      Generates, evaluates, and sums functions defined by recurrance relations.
+      Generate, evaluate, and sum functions defined by recurrance relations.
 Recurrance relations for generating Laguerre,
       Generalized Laguerre, Legendre, Chebychev (1st and 2nd kind), Associated Legendre, and Hermite polynomials are given in the